Saturday, September 17, 2016

 Story of Nachiketa (Kathopanishad) Part 1

-Upanishads, the great philosophical and Spiritual Scriptures of ancient India, contain many great practical and immortal lessons for our day to day life; regardless of time or place – in the form of stories or dialogues between teacher and a student or between some learned people or sages.
+Upanishads, the great philosophical and Spiritual Scriptures of ancient India, contain many practical and immortal lessons for our day-to-day life, regardless of time or place, in the form of stories or dialogues between a teacher and a student, or among learned people or sages.

-One of such great Holy Scripture is Kath Upanishad - pronounced as one word ‘Kathopanishad’.
+One of such great Holy Scriptures is Kath Upanishad - pronounced as one word ‘Kathopanishad’.
 It tells the story of a young boy named Nachiketa.
-It starts with a short conversation between Nachiketa and his father and then rest of the Upanishad is dedicated to the dialogues in form of questions and answers between Nachiketa and the god* of ‘Death’.
+It starts with a short conversation between Nachiketa and his father, and the rest of the Upanishad is devoted to dialogues in the form of questions and answers between Nachiketa and the god of ‘Death’.

 This is how the story begins:

 Nine-year-old boy Nachiketa was playing outside when he noticed a thousand cows sitting in the field.
 He went to his father and asked what was going on.
-The king was busy talking to his ministers and advisors about the details of the Yagna and did not want to be disturbed.
+The king was busy discussing the details of the Yagna with his ministers and advisors and did not want to be disturbed.
 So he told Nachiketa to go away and not to disturb him.
 The boy was curious – he walked around and found out that those thousand cows were being given in alms to the poor Brahmans /priests.
 He looked at the cows closely and thought:

 पीतोदका - जग्धतृणा - दुग्धदोहा - निरिन्द्रियः